Student Loans in 2026:

 2. The numbers on delinquency are worse than most people realize

 As of Q4 2025, roughly 25% of active student loan borrowers were past due.
 That's approximately 10 million people.
-Black borrowers face a 48% delinquency rate; Hispanic borrowers, 30%.
-The post-COVID transition back into repayment — after years of pauses and policy uncertainty — hit these groups hardest.
+After years of pauses and policy uncertainty, the post-COVID transition back into repayment hit millions of borrowers harder than anticipated.

 If you're in this group, the Treasury takeover raises the stakes.
 The tools for collection are more powerful now, and the timeline to consequences is compressed.